ecmwf/open-ecpds/README.md

 #### Synchronous Push

 This is the default mode for submitting data files to OpenECPDS.
 It allows both file transfer and metadata registration in a single execution of the `ecpds` command-line.
-Once OpenECPDS has successfully processed the file, it returns a DataFileID, which can be used to track the file via the OpenECPDS monitoring interface.
-The returned DataFileID guarantees that the file has been correctly registered and stored in the Data Store.
+Once OpenECPDS has successfully processed the file, it returns a **Data File ID**, which can be used to track the file via the OpenECPDS monitoring interface.
+The returned **Data File ID** guarantees that the file has been correctly registered and stored in the Data Store.

 <img src="img/Figure07.svg" alt="ECPDS command-line - Synchronous Push" width="450"/>

-1) The `ecpds` command connects to the Master Server, authenticates, and sends metadata (e.g., source hostname, user ID, filename, location, size) to the Master Server.
+1) The `ecpds` command connects to the **Master Server**, authenticates, and sends metadata (e.g., source hostname, user ID, filename, location, size).
-2) The Master Server allocates a **DataFileID** for the file and assigns a Data Mover to receive its content.
-It then returns the hostname and port of the selected Data Mover, along with the **DataFileID**, to the `ecpds` command.
+2) The **Master Server** allocates a **Data File ID** for the file and assigns a **Data Mover** to receive its content.
+It then returns the hostname and port of the selected **Data Mover**, along with the **Data File ID**, to the `ecpds` command.
-3) The `ecpds` command connects to the Data Mover using the provided hostname and port and transfers the file content.
+3) The `ecpds` command connects to the **Data Mover** using the provided hostname and port and transfers the file content.
-4) The Data Mover sends an acknowledgment of file reception to the Master Server.
+4) The **Data Mover** sends an acknowledgment of file reception to the **Master Server**.
-5) The Master Server sends the acknowledgment to the `ecpds` command, including the **DataFileID**.
+5) The **Master Server** sends the acknowledgment to the `ecpds` command, including the **Data File ID**.

 #### Asynchronous Push

 The asynchronous mode is recommended when handling a large number of data files or high data volumes.
 In the first phase, metadata, including the file location and the source host for retrieval, is registered in OpenECPDS.
-In the second phase, OpenECPDS initiates the file downloads from the Data Movers.
+In the second phase, OpenECPDS initiates the file downloads from the **Data Movers**.
 Typically, multiple files are registered at once, organised into groups, and retrieved in parallel streams managed by OpenECPDS.
-This approach enhances performance by using a load-balancing mechanism to distribute the workload across Data Movers and source hosts.
+This approach enhances performance by using a load-balancing mechanism to distribute the workload across **Data Movers** and source hosts.

 <img src="img/Figure08.svg" alt="ECPDS command-line - Asynchronous Push" width="450"/>

 The workflow for submitting the request is as follows (in blue):

-1) The `ecpds` command connects to the Master Server, authenticates, and sends metadata (e.g., source hostname, user ID, filename, location, size) to the Master Server.
+1) The `ecpds` command connects to the **Master Server**, authenticates, and sends metadata (e.g., source hostname, user ID, filename, location, size).
-2) The Master Server allocates a **DataFileID** for the file and assigns a Data Mover to receive its content.
-It then sends an acknowledgment to the `ecpds` command, including the **DataFileID**.
+2) The Master Server allocates a **Data File ID** for the file and assigns a **Data Mover** to receive its content.
+It then sends an acknowledgment to the `ecpds` command, including the **Data File ID**.

-The workflow for retrieving the file content is triggered by the Transfer Scheduler and is as follows (in red):
+The workflow for retrieving the file content is triggered by the **Transfer Scheduler** and is as follows (in red):

-3) The Master contact the allocated Data Mover and request for the data file to be retrieved.
+3) The **Master Server** contact the allocated **Data Mover** and request for the data file to be retrieved.
-4) Using the provided metadata, the Data Mover connects to the source host with the user ID and retrieves the content of the file based on its filename and location.
+4) Using the provided metadata, the **Data Mover** connects to the source host with the user ID and retrieves the content of the file based on its filename and location.
-4) After the retrieval is successfully completed, the Data Mover sends an acknowledgment to the Master Server.
+4) After the retrieval is successfully completed, the **Data Mover** sends an acknowledgment to the **Master Server**.

-After submitting the request with the `ecpds` command, the status can be checked using the `ecpds` command and the **DataFileID** to track the data file retrieval.
+After submitting the request with the `ecpds` command, the status can be checked using the `ecpds` command and the **Data File ID** to track the data file retrieval.
 Tracking can also be done through the OpenECPDS monitoring interface.

 The diagram below provides a complete overview of the retrieval mechanism used in OpenECPDS at ECMWF.

 <img src="img/Figure15.svg" alt="ECPDS command-line - Asynchronous Push at ECMWF" width="500"/>

 The forecast is produced and stored on the supercomputer (HPC) across multiple data nodes.
 Some submission tasks register these files with the OpenECPDS Master.
-The Master then records the requests, and the transfer scheduler asynchronously load-balances the data file retrievals across multiple data movers in each hall.
-This enables high parallelism between the HPC data nodes and the OpenECPDS data movers, maximizing the use of the local network.
+The **Master Server** then records the requests, and the **Transfer Scheduler** asynchronously load-balances the data file retrievals across multiple **Data Movers** in each hall.
+This enables high parallelism between the HPC data nodes and the OpenECPDS **Data Movers**, maximizing the use of the local network.
 The maximum number of simultaneous data retrievals is configurable in OpenECPDS.

 Data submission requests to OpenECPDS are grouped under a specific name.
 At the end of a batch submission, an `ecpds` command is executed to track the retrieval of all files in the group.
 Once all files have been successfully retrieved, the `ecpds` command returns.